lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Authenticator processing

 The authenticator MUST NOT verify the signature Sig(U;) (see {{fig-protocol}}) in LAKE message 3 with the PK_U included in message 3.
-The signature MUST be verified with the public key included in Cert(PK_U) (see {{voucher_response}}) instead.
+Instead, the signature MUST be verified with the public key included in Cert(PK_U) (see {{voucher_response}}) received from the authorization server.
 This way, the authenticator can make sure that message 3 is signed by the right entity trusted by the authorization server.

 ## Authenticator <-> Authorization Server {#V-W}

 The authenticator and authorization server are assumed to have secure communication, for example TLS 1.3 authenticated with certificates, protecting the Voucher Request/Response Protocol (see protocol between V and W in {{fig-protocol}}).

 ### Voucher Request